 Akihabara@Deep (TV series) - I was invited by John Shiota, CEO of Polygon Pictures (Tokyo, Japan) to write a treatment on spec for their upcoming new TV series produced in collaboration with Nickelodeon Television (to be aired in the U.S. and Japan).
 Akihabara@Deep was already an established I.P. (it was a manga and also a feature film), but the new TV series was aimed at children, so I was asked to rewrite the premise and characters for a younger audience.
 In the end, Polygon Pictures liked my treatment the most out of all the submitted treatments from various writers (they told me mine was the most exciting and powerful); however, Nickelodeon felt my take on the I.P. was still a little too mature for the 6~11 yr-old demographic.
 I can't say I agree with them on that point, because the themes I touched upon in my version are the kind of stories and characters that I personally would've been fascinated by as a child.
 I'm glad Polygon Pictures liked my writing the most, but it would've been even cooler to actually get the gig.
 Polygon Pictures stressed that they really did like my treatment and will contact me if there are any suitable future projects they'd want me on as a writer.

 Wings of Promise (TV series) - I was asked by the studio owners to create a TV series for Promise.
-Since Promise is a self-contained story, I really had to think hard about how I would make a TV series out of it.
-The first version felt forced, so I scrapped the whole thing and started over.
-The 2nd version turned out to be much better, and felt like a natural continuation of Promise.
+Since Promise is a self-contained story, I really had to think hard about how I would make a TV series out of it that felt like a natural continuation of Promise.

 Scythe Wolf (TV sereis) - One of my responsibilities at Optidigit was to create intellectual properties that could be used to get funding for future projects.
 Scythe Wolf is one of the TV series I created and pitched to investors and Animation Superpitch 2003 competition.
 It's an action/adventure/drama set in a fantasy Chinese martial chivarlry world.